mattmcquinn/slate/source/index.html.md

 Welcome to the DG-Scorecard API!
 You can use our API to store rounds of disc golf!

+This API follows the <a href='http://jsonapi.org/'>JSON API specification</a>

+For more examples on how to interact with this API, check <a href='http://jsonapi.org/examples/'>here</a>

 All requests require the Content-Type to be application/vnd.api+json